mtctxd/rick-and-morty-character-table/README.md

   - [x]changePreparedCharacterList
 - [x] Next time I should think about making Characters list as object where key will be id to this character

+## Q&A
+Q: Why you using sass if you dont use variables?
-Why I dod not used scss variables?
+A: Why I dod not used scss variables?
 Because after compiling this variable would turn into just ready property, but if i type like native css property, it would be using like native property in the browser.
 So, why i did use scss in the first place?
 Nesting....